 Watch this Video for More Information on Reduces Taxes.

 Top 7 Strategies on Reducing Your Income Tax by 20% or More

 When it comes to tax advantages, real estate investing is a great tool.
 Here I will talk about the top 6 tax breaks of real estate investing.

 1. Deduct Your Expenses

 If you want to cut down your taxes, then you can do this by reducing your expenses.
-You can deduct your expenses directly tied to operations, management and maintenance of the parcel.
+You can deduct your costs directly tied to operations, management, and maintenance of the parcel.